IBM/trusted-service-identity/README.md

 TI limits access to keys (credentials, secrets) for service provider administrators, by creating a key/credential release system based on authorization of container workloads.
-Each application that requires access to data gets a short-term identity in form of a JSON Web Token (JWT) as a digital biometric that is bound to the lifetime of the process and signed by a chain of trust that originates from physical hardware.
+Each application that requires access to key gets a short-term identity in form of a JSON Web Token (JWT) as a digital biometric identity that is bound to the process and signed by a chain of trust that originates from physical hardware.
 Secrets are released to the application based on this identity.

 Optionally, TI can additionally create a unique set of a certificate and private